Annual Security Report

 - Presence of guns, other weapons, or suspicious objects

 If any of the above is noticed, do not confront the threatening individual(s).
-Notify campus Security of your suspicions or observations.
+Notify Campus Safety of your suspicions or observations.

 WHAT TO DO IN THE EVENT OF A VIOLENT OR THREATENING SITUATION